Mariah Carey’s 50-Pound Weight Loss Has Nick Cannon Desperate To Win Her Back, ‘Hollywood Life’ Reports

 A previous report claimed that Mariah Carey underwent gastric bypass surgery after years of struggling to maintain her weight.
 A source told the New York Post‘s Page Six in November 2017 that Carey underwent the procedure (Mariah never spoke publicly about the rumors), and close to half a year later the results are showing.
 Carey had said in previous interviews that she always had a fuller frame, and she gained an additional 70 pounds while pregnant with her twins in 2011.

 In the years since then, Mariah’s weight fluctuated and she even became the target for online trolls who mocked her appearance.
-But the singer and actress remained positive about her body image, and reportedly took inspiration from Jennifer Lopez.
+But the singer and actress remained positive about her body image and reportedly took inspiration from Jennifer Lopez.

 “Things were getting a little out of control with her weight and she really didn’t like how things were going,” a source told Hollywood Life.
 “And she knows she has an image to uphold, a young boyfriend and, most importantly, kids that are growing up that she wants to be around for in the near and far future.
 So she decided to make a change for the better and for her future.”